Purnima2004/AutoML-Solution/README.md

 ---

 After training, view results and download the model.
 Use the "Results" page to upload new data and get predictions.
-Feel free to fork or star the repo if you find it useful—contributions are always welcome! 😄
+Feel free to fork or star the repo if you find it useful.
+Contributions are always welcome! 😄